JJHPhoto/my-book-shelves/README.md

 - save button
 - delete button
 - googlebooks api research. different data type than our mock search. needed to change how we saved it on our back end and then print on our front end.
+- API search working.
+Need to pass results to other component.

 ## Resources